 An uneven skin tone is caused by many things.
 One common cause of an uneven skin tone is inflammation.
 Inflammation stimulates melanocytes to make more melanin resulting in a problem known as post-inflammatory pigment alteration or PIPA.
 Other skin disorders that cause an uneven skin tone are melasma, acne, eczema, tinea versicolor, hemochromatosis and any skin disorder that causes inflammation.

-AGING: Aging skin is wrinkle-prone skin
+Aging skin is wrinkle-prone skin

+More is being learned every day about the causes of skin aging.
 Aging skin has molecular pathways that lead to sagging, fragile and wrinkled skin.
 There are two main types of aging:

 - Intrinsic aging is caused by your genetics and normal cellular metabolism